dareadeyy/daresemi/README.md

 # daresemi
-This is form page design by me for Agba Akin scholarship competition on twitter
+This is a form page design by me for Agba Akin scholarship competition entry on twitter